Skip to main content

 • Create the corresponding table.

-• Save the table definition (schema, metadata) in our database.
+• Save the table definition (schema, attributes) in our database.

 • Make the new table available on the Data Page sidebar.

 Congratulations!
 Your table is now ready.
-You can proceed to manage Metadata, create Data Profiles, or start uploading data to it.
+You can proceed to manage Attributes, create Data Profiles, or start uploading data to it.